 And Don't Forget Those Evergreen Boughs

 In a way, the origin of the Christmas tree, has its roots in the use of evergreen branches and cuttings in the home.
 Supposedly, Germany was the first place, where this pagan ritual was fused to Christianity.
-This began in the 1600s, when German Christian began erecting a cut evergreen tree in the home to celebrate the birth of Christ and the advent of Christianity.
+This began in the 1600s, when German Christians began erecting a cut evergreen tree in the home to celebrate the birth of Christ and the advent of Christianity.
 The custom was slow to spread across the Atlantic to the US, not really taking hold until the early part of the 20th century.

 It's a Wonderful Life

-After looking at the pre-Christian roots of Christmas, the Nordic traditions of Germany and Scandinavia seem to have the greatest influence on the most popular holiday.
+After looking at the pre-Christian roots of Christmas, the Nordic traditions of Germany and Scandinavia seem to have the greatest influence on this most popular holiday.
 And this comes without even considering the question of elves, which are also very popular in Germany and Scandinavia as well as the British Isles.

 Historians are getting wise to the fact that there is no evidence in the bible to support the birth of Christ on December 25th.
-Nonetheless, most Christian traditions currently celebrate Christmas in late December or early January as a time to honor the birth of Jesus Christ.
+Nonetheless, most Christian traditions currently celebrate Christmas in late December or early January as a special time to honor the birth of Jesus Christ.